hues-platform/cesar-p-core/README.rst

 - Programming Language and Version:

   - Python 3.8

-  - should work with Python 3.9, due to incompatibilities of Python 3.9 Docker images and EnergyPlus installation for CI pipeline the test run with 3.8 and thus the default version remains on 3.8
+- Supported platforms:

+  - Windows (development platform)
+  - Linux (Ubuntu system used for testing/CI)
+  - Mac (not tested)

 - License: CESAR-P is released under AGPLv3 open source license.
 Contact UES Lab to discuss about other licensing terms.